Single

 |

-her roles as Isabella Barrett in the More Sauce drama web miniseries High Life, Cindi Jackson in the ABC TV drama series Janet King, Jien in the 2018 psychological horror thriller film The School, Maya Nordenfelt in the Showcase drama series Fighting Season, Emma Carvolth in the Seven Network drama series A Place to Call Home, Marissa Campbell in the ABC TV/Netflix international political thriller series Pine Gap, Sian Galese in the ABC TV drama series Les Norton, Meg in the Foxtel comedy-drama series Upright, Jenny McGinty in the Stan original supernatural thriller web series The Gloaming, Sam Serrato in the AXN crime thriller limited series Reckoning, and Young Princess Rhaenyra Targaryen in the HBO prequel fantasy drama series House of the Dragon
+her roles as Isabella Barrett in the More Sauce drama web miniseries High Life, Cindi Jackson in the ABC TV drama series Janet King, Jien in the 2018 psychological horror thriller film The School, Maya Nordenfelt in the Showcase drama series Fighting Season, Emma Carvolth in the Seven Network drama series A Place to Call Home, Marissa Campbell in the ABC TV/Netflix international political thriller series Pine Gap, Sian Galese in the ABC TV drama series Les Norton, Meg in the Foxtel comedy-drama series Upright, Jenny McGinty in the Stan original supernatural thriller web series The Gloaming, Sam Serrato in the AXN crime thriller miniseries Reckoning, Young Princess Rhaenyra Targaryen in the HBO fantasy drama series House of the Dragon, and Kara Zor-El/Supergirl in the DC Universe films Superman (2025) and Supergirl (2026)

 |